-Afghanistan suffers from one of the highest maternal mortality rates in the world with approximately 1,600 out of every 100,000 Afghan mothers dying while giving birth or because of related complications (UNICEF).
+Afghanistan suffers from one of the highest maternal mortality rates in the world with approximately 1,600 out of every 100,000 Afghan mothers dying while giving birth or because of related complications, according to UNICEF.
 Many of these deaths could be prevented by having a skilled birth attendant or midwife present.
 But for large portions of the population living in rural areas, access to appropriate and affordable medical care is often nonexistent.

 Fatima*, a young woman from the countryside, wanted to be trained as a midwife but her family didn’t support her ambitions.
 Her uncle especially emphasized that she should focus on getting married and being a good wife.
 But Fatima successfully fought to get her training anyway and completed International Medical Corps’ midwifery program.

 One night, Fatima was woken up by loud banging on her front door.
 It was that same uncle, frantic because his pregnant wife, Amina*, was in labor and in excruciating pain.
 It was 1:30 in the morning but Fatima quickly gathered her supplies and headed out in the dark.
 She walked across rough Afghan terrain for an hour and half to reach her uncle’s home.
 As she entered the house, she heard Amina screaming out in pain.
 Fatima immediately got to work delivering the baby, all the while trying to calm a terrified Amina.

 Fatima delivered a healthy baby boy at 4:30am but Amina remained in distress.
 Using her training, Fatima identified and addressed the life-threatening complication—saving Amina’s life as a result.
 But if she hadn’t been there, Amina would have died—like too many others.
 Unsurprisingly, Fatima’s family now whole-heartedly supports her training!